MehdiZouitine/My_personal_blog/content/post/2020-10-30-spectral_norm.md

 * In robustness, it is also used throughout the network to make it robust.

-In both cases, the network weight matrix is **divided by its spectral norm**.
+In both cases, the network weight matrix is **divided by its spectral norm**.The goal of this operation is to make lipschitz continuous the network.
+And more precisely to make lipschitz continuous the linear application associated with the weight matrix of the network.

-The goal of this operation is to make the lipschitz network.
-And more precisely to make lipschitz the linear application associated with the weight matrix of the network.
+### Lipschitz continuous application